s311354/Louis/_posts/2019-08-24-Introduction_of_few_common_matlab_syntaxs_and_usages.md

 ## Purpose
    When designing on the algorithm implementation, the matlab script is one of the common programming languages to develope in the initial stage.

-   In this post, I recorded a few pieces of information in this post for avoiding to forget bit and pieces and will keep adding some informations.
+   In this post, I recorded a few pieces of information for avoiding to forget bit and pieces and will keep adding some informations.

 ## Read data from text file
    The fscanf is the common syntax to read data from text file.